Don't Wake Me Up (Chris Brown song): Critical reception

+The song receives generally positive reception from music critics.
 Lewis Corner of Digital Spy called it "this summer's biggest anthem", awarding the song five stars out of five and writing that Brown delivers it "with effortless swagger".
 JusMusic of Singersroom described "Don't Wake Me Up" as a "fun and bubbly track", while a writer for Rap-Up labeled it as an "electrifying Top 40 record".
 Robbie Daw of Idolator complimented the song's production as a "strobe light thumper" and wrote that if listeners enjoy Brown's auto-tuned tracks, "then you won't be disappointed".
 Times Melissa Locker viewed "Don't Wake Me Up" and "Turn Up the Music" as the only potential hits from Fortune.

 Nick Levine of BBC Music called the song "a smash".
 AOL Radio's Phil Kukawinski noted that "Don't Wake Me Up" has "a nice juxtaposition of calm and energetic" and that it "seems to be one of those songs that merges the two sounds in a perfect way".
 James Reed of The Boston Globe called the song "a thumping club cut that's irresistible".
 Trent Fitzgerald of PopCrush described "Don't Wake Me Up" as a "fist-pumping club jam" but felt that it is "not as catchy as 'Beautiful People'".
 In a review of Fortune, Barry Walters of Spin magazine wrote that "Don't Wake Me Up", along with "Sweet Love" and "Till I Die", contain "thin melodies and stock shock lyrics" that make Brown's previous singles sound better.
 "Don't Wake Me Up" was nominated for World's Best Song at the 2013 World Music Awards.